w3f/polkadot-wiki/docs/general/contributing.md

 Wiki locally also adds the benefit of checking for broken links.

 !!!info "Run the Wiki Locally"
-      For more information about how to run the Wiki locally on your machine visit [the README file on GitHub](https://github.com/w3f/polkadot-wiki/blob/master/README.md).
+      For more information about how to run the Wiki locally on your machine, visit [the README file on GitHub](https://github.com/w3f/polkadot-wiki/blob/master/README.md#running-locally).

 ### General Guidelines

-The overarching theme is to ensure the Polkadot Wiki achieves longevity in its content, ensuring that it adheres to the guidelines ensures that maintenance is low and quality of new content is high.
+The overarching theme is to ensure that the Polkadot Wiki's content is long-lasting, adheres to the guidelines, minimizes maintenance, and continues to have a high-quality standard.

 #### Avoid informal language